 Town of Herndon Fourth of July: The Town of Herndon celebrates the Fourth with a free night of family fun starting at 6:30 pm with games, patriotic arts and crafts, bingo, food, balloon artists, and more.
 Fireworks set to music begin at 9:30 pm.
 Parking will be very limited so check the event site for information.
 Events take place at Bready Park, Herndon Community Center, 814 Ferndale Avenue.

-McLean 4th of July Fireworks Celebration: The McLean celebration takes place at Churchill Road Elementary School.
+McLean 4th of July Fireworks Celebration: The McLean celebration takes place at Langley High School.
 Arrive early (grounds open at 6:30 pm) to enjoy music and food before the fireworks show at 9:15 pm.
-Shuttle buses will be available from St. John’s Episcopal Church and the McLean Community Center to Churchill Road Elementary School, the new event site.
-The fireworks rain date is July 5.
 Free admission.

 City of Falls Church Celebration and Fireworks: The City sponsors an annual July 4th Independence Day Celebration at George Mason High School, starting at 6 pm, with music, food from various food trucks, and a kids’ recreation area.
 Live music starts at 7 p.m. and the fireworks begin at 9:20 p.m.
 The event is free to the public.